Bridgettines: Brigittine monks

 An innovative community of Brigittine monks is located in Amity, Oregon, at the Monastery of Our Lady of Consolation.
 Founded on 16 March 1976, by Brother Benedict Kirby, O.Ss.S., it is the only Brigittine monastery of men in the world and the first since the nineteenth century when they were dispersed, largely due to the European wars.
 The monks here do not ordinarily receive Holy Orders, following the original pattern of monasticism.
 The monastery has the canonical status of a priory sui juris (one which is autonomous) and is supported mainly through sales of their chocolate fudges and truffles.

-Anglican Brigittines

-The Most Holy Saviour Fraternity was founded in Mexico on 14 September 2012, and was confirmed by the bishop of the Anglican Diocese of the West, Mexico on 26 August 2013, in the city of San Luis Potosí.